 IOP forecasts.
-A daily procedure was followed by the SURF Forecast Group (SFG) to decide whether or not to call for summer 12 h IOP, with its additional rawinsonde soundings and/or mobile observations.
-Each day at 0830 LST during a field study period, SFG forecasters received the BMS 72 h operational synoptic forecast.
+A daily procedure was followed by the SURF Forecast Group (SFG) to decide whether or not to call for summer 12-h IOP, with its additional rawinsonde soundings and/or mobile observations.
+Each day at 0830 LST during a field study period, SFG forecasters received the BMS 72-h operational synoptic forecast.
 They focused on evolving synoptic patterns to determine if thunderstorms were likely on the next day; if so, a tentative "go" (for the IOP) was issued.

-At 1500 LST, BMS updated its 48 h forecast, and if thunderstorms still seemed likely on the next morning, SFG forecasters evaluated the latest synoptic maps and NWP forecasts.
-The models considered included the European Centre for Medium Range Weather Forecast (ECMWF) system and IUM Urban (described below).
-Based on this evaluation, a final "go" or "no-go" decision was made.
-The process resulted in a five-part daily forecast summary: previous-day weather situation; current (500 and 850 hPa) upper level and surface charts; 36 h European Center forecast; 36 h IUM 3 km forecast; 24 h IUM 1-km urban forecast; and SFG IOP conclusions.
+At 1500 LST, BMS updated its 48-h forecast, and if thunderstorms still seemed likely on the next morning, SFG forecasters evaluated the latest synoptic maps and numerical weather prediction (NWP) forecasts.
+The models considered included the European Centre for Medium-Range Weather Forecasts (ECMWF) system and IUM urban (described below).
+Based on this evaluation, a final "go" or "no go" decision was made.
+The process resulted in a fivepart daily forecast summary: previous-day weather situation; current (500 and 850 hPa) upper-level and surface charts; 36-h ECMWF forecast; 36-h IUM 3-km forecast; 24-h IUM 1-km urban forecast; and SFG IOP conclusions.

-The forecast accuracy for summer-2015 and 2016 thunderstorm events (Table 2) shows that correct forecasts increased (due to the year of additional experience) from 67% for IOP days in 2015 to 74% for days in 2016.
+The forecast accuracy for summer 2015 and 2016 thunderstorm events (Table 2) shows that correct forecasts increased (because of the year of additional experience) from 67% for IOP days in 2015 to 74% for days in 2016.
 Correct forecasts predicted thunderstorm activity (or not) anywhere in the Beijing study area anytime on the given IOP day.
 The forecast procedure for haze IOPs is simpler, as winter haze mostly occurs under stable weather condition and as severe episodes can last more than three days.
-The IUM operational WRF-Chem model provides 96 h forecasts, and if a haze event is forecast to occur within four days and to last for at least three days, a haze IOP (with BJWMO aircraft observations) was carried out until the event ends
+The IUM operational WRF-Chem model provides 96-h forecasts, and if a haze event is forecast to occur within four days and to last for at least three days, a haze IOP [with Beijing Weather Modification Office (BJWMO) aircraft observations] is carried out until the event ends.